costela/wile/README.md

 # Overview

 Wile is a simple [Let's Encrypt](https://letsencrypt.org) (ACME) client that only supports the "webroot" method of validation.
 It only needs access to the root folder serving the domanis in question.
-Specifically, it only needs access to the ".well-known" sub-folder and therefore doesn't need root permissions.
+Specifically, it only needs access to the `.well-known` sub-folder and therefore doesn't need root permissions.

-The ".well-known" folder must also be accessible from external sources.
+The `.well-known` folder must also be accessible from external sources.
 I.e.: if you run a reverse proxy for some backend application, it should include an exception for this folder.

 Per default, no new request will be made if wile detects an existing certificate for the same requested domains with a validity of more than 1 day.
-This can be changed with the --min-valid-time and --force options.
+This can be changed with the `--min-valid-time` and `--force` options.

 # Usage